 Interarts Academic Courses

-Interarts Performance majors must enroll in INTPERF 150: Live Art Survey in the fall semester of their first year of enrolling in the program.
-Interarts Performance majors must enroll in INTPERF 160: Interarts Forum each semester.
+Interarts Performance majors must take INTPERF 150: Live Art Survey, and must enroll in INTPERF 160: Interarts Forum each Fall semester.
 Students cannot engage in classes, extracurriculars, or other activities including but not limited to band, sports, theatre, glee club that conflict with participation in Forum or Survey.

 Courses are listed under “INTPERF” in course guide — see current offerings here.